 General Studies (Prelims & Mains)

-Prepare for both Prelim and Main exam together as syllabus is almost same
+Prepare for both Prelim and Main exam together as the syllabus is almost the same

 Mock test series

 Solve previous years question papers for self-assessment of UPSC IAS preparation 202.
 Also:

 March to May, 2021

 Prepare for the CSAT along with UPSC IAS 2020 preparation for Prelims.
 CSAT paper is only qualifying in nature.

 July - September, 2021

 Note: You can also mix UPSC IAS 2020 preparation for Optional subject with Mains GS subjects as per your preference.

 How To Prepare for UPSC IAS 2020 from NCERT Books